Mellanox/network-operator/deployment/network-operator/README.md

 Below are several deployment examples `values.yaml` provided to helm during installation of the network operator in the following manner:

-`$ helm install --devel -f ./values.yaml -n network-operator --create-namespace --wait network-operator mellanox/network-operator`
+`$ helm install -f ./values.yaml -n network-operator --create-namespace --wait network-operator mellanox/network-operator`

 #### Example 1
 Network Operator deployment with a specific version of OFED driver and a single RDMA resource mapped to `enp1`